theovoss/recommended_reading/quips.md

 Test software until fear turns to boredom.

 You are more likely to complete NAVY SEAL training than click a banner ad.

-Stop wearing your wishbone where your backbone ought to be.